exoscale/interceptor/README.md

 ## Implementing custom interceptor types

-Interceptors creation is behind a protocol so if you keep writing the same lenses all the time you might be better of writing something tailored to your needs:
+Interceptors creation is behind a protocol so if you keep writing the same "lenses" all the time you might be better of writing something tailored to your needs.

 For instance for an hypotetical interceptor type that would pull from/to :request/:response in the context so you can just define them